bektas-sari/daily_mood_quote/README.md

 - 🌟 Smooth navigation and responsive layout
 - 🔗 Easy to extend with new features or quotes

-## 📊 Screenshots
-(Add screenshots here to showcase the app interface.)

 ## 📚 Getting Started

 Follow these steps to run the project locally: